wp-plugins/nextgen-facebook/readme.txt

 = 6.15rc1 =

 Added an 'Add HashTags to Descriptions' option to include tag names, converted to hashtags, in the Open Graph / Rich Pin description, tweet text, and social captions.
 Updated the Custom Settings Validation Tools tab to show buttons instead of links.
+Many internal code changes / updates.

 = 6.14.0 =